-The annual accounts for the Group

-prepared on the basis of historical cost, with the exception of money market funds and earnout liability that are valued at fair value.
+The annual accounts for the Group and the Parent Company have been prepared on the basis of historical cost, with the exception of money market funds and earnout liability that are valued at fair value.

 The Group and the Parent Company's annual accounts are prepared in accordance with International Financial Reporting Standards (IFRS) as specified by the International Accounting Standards Board as adopted by the European Union (EU) as per 31 December 2022.